Island Health Authority

 The Island Health Region spans from the Capital Region in the south, to Port Hardy and Kingcome Inlet in the north, and includes seven regional districts, 36 municipalities and 50 First Nations communities.

-Island Health is geographically diverse, and features densely populated urban areas, small rural communities, and extremely remote settlements accessible only by water or air.
+Island Health is geographically diverse, with densely populated urban areas, small rural communities, and remote settlements accessible only by water or air.

 We know that chronic diseases can be prevented or delayed by addressing key risk factors, including physical inactivity, unhealthy eating, obesity, alcohol consumption, and tobacco use.
 It takes a village to create a healthy community; no one can do all this work in isolation – it is a shared responsibility that requires collaborative action.